keithbsmiley-other/emilysite/_pages/about.md

 image: images/emily.jpg
 ---

 Emily Smiley is a horror and dark fantasy author who encourages her readers to discover deeper truths within themselves through the exploration of fear, grief, and trauma, with a splash of dark humor and (sometimes) a little spice.
-She’s the Programming Coordinator for Writers' Studio at the Bainbridge Artisan Resource Network (BARN) on Bainbridge Island, WA, the Operations Lead for Story Island Conference 2026, and a member of the Pacific Northwest Writers Association (PNWA) and the Horror Writers Association (HWA).
+She's spoken on panels at World Con 2025 and NorWes Con 2026.
+She’s the Programming Coordinator for Writers' Studio at the Bainbridge Artisan Resource Network (BARN) on Bainbridge Island, WA, the Operations Lead for Story Island Writers Conference 2026, and a member of the Pacific Northwest Writers Association (PNWA) and the Horror Writers Association (HWA).
 <br/>
 Emily is represented by [A.J.
 Van Belle at the Booker Albert Literary Agency](https://www.thebookeralbertagency.com/aj-van-belle.html).